nikhilnair31/pisswash/README.md

 ## Todo

-- [ ] Update kidney stone and dehydration logic
-- [ ] Add speed boost, pee force and small bit of pee on passing kidney stone
 - [ ] Add booze, puke and blood for stains; each with different effects
 - [ ] Add water bottle, beer, whiskey and mystery shots; each with different effects
-- [ ] Add variety for QTEs (maybe different keys to mash each time?)
 - [ ] Stop fountain working when not in range
 - [ ] Change the fountain thing to fill only while holding down E key
 - [ ] Polish UI